GSA/Section508.gov/_pages/manage/annual-assessment/2023-03-28-manage-gwaa-criteria-04.md

 sidenav: true
 permalink: manage/section-508-assessment/criteria-04/
 type: manage
-title: " - Government-wide Section 508 Assessment Criteria"
+title: "Communications - Government-wide Section 508 Assessment Criteria"
 ---

 <H2 id="communications">Communications</H2>
-<p>Questions in this section ask about your agency's internal and external communication accessibility considerations.
+<p>Questions in this section ask about your reporting entity's internal and external communication accessibility considerations.
 If your agency does not release communications, please select N/A as needed.  </p>

 <!-- Expand/Collapse All "Understanding" Content -->
 <div class="margin-y-3 margin-x-1">